remotely-save/remotely-save/README.md

 - If you want to enable end-to-end encryption, also set a password in settings.
 If you do not specify a password, the files and folders are synced in plain, original content to the cloud.
 - Click the new "circle arrow" icon on the ribbon (the left sidebar), **every time** you want to sync your vault between local and remote.
 (Or, you could configure auto sync in the settings panel (See next chapter).)
 While syncing, the icon becomes "two half-circle arrows".
 Besides clicking the icon on the sidebar ribbon, you can also activate the corresponding command in the command palette.
 - **Be patient while syncing.** Especially in the first-time sync.
+- If you want to sync the files across multiple devices, **your vault name should be the same** while using default settings.

 ### Dropbox